 Monitor Technology G-Sync support

-Triple buffering OFF
+Triple buffering ON

 Enable scalable textures OFF